eForms Logo

 Vermont Custody (Parenting) Plan

-A Vermont custody agreement is a legal document that maps out how two separated parents will share time with and decision-making authority over their child.
-Vermont courts use the term “parental rights and responsibilities” in place of the term “custody.”
-In determining each parent’s rights and responsibilities, judges consider a range of factors but prioritize the child’s best interest.
+A Vermont custody agreement is a legal document outlining how two separated parents will share time with and decision-making authority over their child.
+Vermont courts use the term "parental rights and responsibilities" instead of the term "custody."

 How to File for Custody in Vermont